A Full Accounting of the Visible Mass in SDSS MaNGA Disk Galaxies: Studying the ratio of visible to total mass

 \section{Studying the ratio of visible to total mass}

-In Fig.~\ref{fig:v90_fit}, we present the PDFs of the ratio of expected to observed velocities at $R_{90}$ derived using the statistical model and the distribution observed in data.
+In Figure~\ref{fig:v90_fit}, we present the probability distribution functions (PDFs) of the ratio of expected to observed velocities at $R_{90}$ derived using the statistical model and the distribution observed in data.
 The integrals of these distributions above 1 correspond to the fractions of galaxies for which the expected velocity exceeds the observed one, $F(V_\text{obs} < V_\text{exp})$, listed in Table~\ref{tab:v90_fit}.
-In Table~\ref{tab:v90_fit} we also present the mean and RMS of $F_\text{vis}$ (the ratio of visible to total mass, as described in Sec.~\ref{sec:stat}).

-We break down the sample into a number of different subsets: by CMD class into blue cloud, green valley, and red sequence; and by MaNGA targeting sample (to check for possible systematic bias).
+In Table~\ref{tab:v90_fit}, we also present the mean and rms of $F_\text{vis}$ (the ratio of visible to total mass, as described in Section~\ref{sec:stat}).
+We break down the sample into a number of different subsets: by CMD class into blue cloud, green valley, and red sequence; by MaNGA targeting sample (to check for possible systematic bias), and by $M_r$.
 Due to the limited statistics, we combine galaxies in the green valley and red sequence.
-For each sample of galaxies, we consider three different mass ratios: $M_*/$\Mtot (labeled ``Only stars'' in Table~\ref{tab:v90_fit}), \Mvis/\Mtot with \MHtwo inferred from $M_r$, and \Mvis/\Mtot with \MHtwo measured with CO observations.
+For each sample of galaxies, we consider three different mass ratios: $M_*/$\Mtot (labeled ``Only stars'' in Table~\ref{tab:v90_fit}); \Mvis/\Mtot, with \MHtwo inferred from $M_r$; and \Mvis/\Mtot, with \MHtwo measured with CO observations.

-Across all galaxy samples and subsamples, the null hypothesis for the ratio $M_*/$\Mtot is clearly inconsistent with the data.
-The preferred value of $F_\text{vis}$ is 40--50\% for all of the galaxy samples.
-When we include all visible mass, with \MHtwo parameterized by $M_r$, $F_\text{vis}$ increases to 50--55\%, reducing the variation between the different categories.
-The effect is more dramatic for galaxies in the blue cloud, where gas contributes a significant amount the mass budget.
-Finally, when we use \MHtwo estimated from CO observations, which is a more reliable method than our parameterization with $M_r$, we again see $F_\text{vis}$ increase to $\sim$65\%.
-As we go from just $M_*$ to \Mvis with \MHtwo estimated from CO, we see a continual increase in the fraction of galaxies with $V_\text{obs} < V_\text{exp}$.
+The preferred value of $F_\text{vis}$ is 40--50\% for all of the galaxy samples, when only the stellar mass is included.
+When we include all visible mass, with \MHtwo parameterized by $M_r$, $F_\text{vis}$ does not change significantly.
+Finally, when we use \MHtwo estimated from CO observations, which is a more reliable method than our parameterization with $M_r$, we see $F_\text{vis}$ increase to $\sim$60\%.
+We must note that these galaxies tend to be on average brighter than the galaxies for which we estimate \MHtwo using the $M_r$ parameterization.
+As we go from just $M_*$ to \Mvis with all mass components and \MHtwo estimated from CO, we see an increase in the fraction of galaxies with $V_\text{obs} < V_\text{exp}$.
+We find that blue-cloud galaxies and the lower-brightness galaxies tend to have a lower fraction of visible mass compared to brighter galaxies or green-valley and red-sequence galaxies.
 As shown by the values in Table~\ref{tab:v90_fit}, we find no statistically significant difference between the three MaNGA targeting samples.